A Beginner's Guide To Aspect Ratio

 You might already recognize aspect ratios as the ratios displayed on your digital cameras or smartphone cameras.
-Aspect ratios are involved in every medium that uses images or video, and since each medium uses shapes specific to its vessel, they are modified to suit different purposes.
-Understanding aspect ratio can help you frame images more effectively for their intended platform.
+They are involved in every medium that uses images or video, and since each medium uses shapes specific to its vessel, they are modified to suit different purposes.
+Understanding them can help you frame images more effectively for their intended platform.

 Aspect ratio refers to the relationship between the width and height of an image or the image’s proportions.
-The aspect ratio characterizes the shape of an image as a rectangle, square, or landscape.
+It characterizes the shape of an image as a rectangle, square, or landscape.
 In smartphones and most cameras, the aspect ratio is typically a horizontal or vertical rectangle.

-An image’s aspect ratio is unrelated to size, so if an image had an aspect ratio of 1:1 or 400×400, it would still be square in both cases.
+An image’s aspect ratio is unrelated to size, so if an image had a ratio of 1:1 or 400×400, it would still be square in both cases.

-To understand the aspect ratio better, consider using units to picture the width and height of an image.
-For instance, a 3:2 aspect ratio would comprise 3 equal units for width and 2 units for height.
+To understand this better, consider using units to picture the width and height of an image.
+For instance, a 3:2 ratio would comprise 3 equal units for width and 2 units for height.

 Pixel aspect ratio

 The pixel aspect ratio or PAR is the proportion of pixels in an image.
-Pixels are squares, meaning that the pixel aspect ratios are 1:1.
-Different displays could have rectangular pixels for 4:3 aspect ratios.
+Pixels are squares, meaning that the PARs are 1:1.
+Different displays could have rectangular pixels for 4:3.

 Display aspect ratio

-The most common or relevant aspect ratio is the display aspect ratio or DAR.
+The most common or relevant type is the display aspect ratio or DAR.
 It refers to the standard proportions for different screen displays.
-For some devices, the DAR is fixed, so images are optimized to be well-displayed for their aspect ratio.
+For some devices, the DAR is fixed, so images are optimized to be well-displayed.
 You may notice, for example, that if you show a video intended for a 16:9 widescreen on a different device, it distorts the image.
 That is because certain images/videos are created for particular platforms and will appear odd otherwise.

 Storage aspect ratio

-The storage aspect ratio or SAR is a formula related to encoded video files, referring to the relationship between the width and height of a video frame.
-The frames would need to all be consistent for a final video to display well.
-For most widescreen videos, find the display aspect ratio by multiplying the storage aspect ratio by the pixel aspect ratio.
+The storage aspect ratio, or SAR, is a formula related to encoded video files, referring to the relationship between the width and height of a video frame.
+The frames would all need to be consistent for a final video to display well.
+For most widescreen videos, find the display by multiplying the SAR by the PAR.

 Why is the aspect ratio important?

-People retain images very quickly, so when creating video or image content the screen ratio affects how it is perceived.
-If the aspect ratio is inconsistent with its platform or device it will look and feel odd to the viewer.
+People retain images very quickly, so when creating video or image content, the screen ratio affects how it is perceived.
+If the size is inconsistent with its platform or device, it will look and feel odd to the viewer.

 It is especially important to keep the aspect ratio in mind for social media platforms so that images appear interesting to viewers.
-Luckily, there are tools available to change and amend the aspect ratio later in this article if you’re unsure where to start.
+Luckily, there are tools available to change and amend the aspect ratios we get into later in this article if you’re unsure where to start.

 The appropriate aspect ratio to use differs from purpose to device to platform.
-However, there are commonly utilized aspect ratios that are a constant standard for designers and photographers.
+However, there are commonly utilized sizes that are a constant standard for designers and photographers.

 You may already be familiar with the 16:9 ratio as a staple for film and TV.
 Its panoramic size made it perfect for TV, cinema, and computer screens.
 And now, its influence has migrated into digital spaces and has become the norm for online video as well.

-The 9:16 aspect ratio is the default vertical ratio for social media, perfect to use in IGTV, TikTok, and stories.
+9:16 is the default vertical ratio for social media, perfect to use in IGTV, TikTok, and stories.
 To avoid having your content cut off it’s best to publish TikTok and IGTV videos in a 9:16 ratio for its mobile portrait frame.

-Also commonly used on social media, the 1:1 aspect ratio makes a perfect square standard in social media posts (like Instagram) and web design.
+Also commonly used on social media, 1:1 makes a perfect square standard in social media posts (like Instagram) and web design.

-Originally designed for TV and computer displays, the 4:3 aspect ratio was the first used video format since TVs initially had square screens.
+Originally designed for TV and computer displays, 4:3 was the first video format used since TVs initially had square screens.
 The 4:3 format is also great for landscape photography since it captures a wide area.

 Slightly wider than the 4:3 format and corresponding well with the 4 x 6” photo size, the 3:2 ratio is the typical aspect ratio for 35mm film cameras.